About the WORKSHOPs

 the probelm we help address

 Implicit bias has been recognized as a major barrier to equitable workplaces.
-Many organisations now offer generic bias training with mixed results.
+Many organizations now offer generic bias training with mixed results.
 We discovered some key insights through our extensive research into the cognitive barriers and processing that leads to stereotype based biases.

 Significantly, leadership and cultural issues stem from the power that implicit biases have over rapid decision making and thus subtlety influence who we hire, how we treat people and the opportunities that we ourselves have access to professionally.